sumir0/cu0/reference.md

 public:
 [[nodiscard]]
 std::variant<std::monostate, cu0::Process::WaitError>
-cu0::Process::waitCautious();
+cu0::Process::wait_cautious();
 #endif
 ```

-waitCautious waits for the process to exit or to be terminated or to be stopped
+waits for the process to exit or to be terminated or to be stopped

 _Returns_